-Well, MPI and MPP are almost the same at the front end with more or less similar applications.
-The basic difference lies in the scaling technique used in its development, Likert in MPI, whereas Semantic in MPP.
-The usage of Semantic scale, the bipolar item approach accompanies with a bit more of thinking level and a significant change in the response style.
+MPI and MPP are almost the same at the front-end, with more or less similar applications.
+The primary difference lies in the scaling technique used in their development – Likert in MPI and Semantic in MPP.
+The usage of the Semantic Scale, the bipolar item approach, accompanies enhanced thinking levels and a significant change in the response style.
 Therefore, MPP is suitable for white-collar workers, primarily because it is easier for smart people to fake items based on MPI.

-With the increase in work pressure and subsiding patience, workplaces nowadays provide the ideal environment, appealing and triggering dark traits, which tend to threaten the security of employees, clients, and work culture as a whole.
-Mettl has created a dark personality inventory that contains six dark traits, aiming to measure negative personality constructs in potential hires and existing employees as well.
+With increased work pressure and subsiding patience, workplaces provide the ideal environment, appealing and triggering dark traits, which tend to threaten the security of employees, clients and the broader work culture.
+Mercer | Mettl has created a dark personality inventory that contains six dark traits to measure negative personality constructs in potential hires and existing employees.

 Construct validity estimation with EFA and CFA

 A motivated and finely-tuned workforce is imperative to operate the business smoothly.
 Mettl Motivation Inventory is a comprehensive test of motivation that clarifies a person’s drives and motivations to perform and excel at work.

 Higher motivation levels of the workforce directly correspond to greater chances of an organization’s success.
 Typically, it measures eight key motivators under three significant needs listed below: